- 22.214.171.124 The replication_connection_configuration Table

 Fields that provide information about command-line filtering options is not preserved:

 Replicate_Do_DB Replicate_Ignore_DB Replicate_Do_Table Replicate_Ignore_Table Replicate_Wild_Do_Table Replicate_Wild_Ignore_Table

-column of the appropriate replication table and joining it
+THREAD_IDcolumn of the appropriate replication table and joining it with the

 As of MySQL version 5.7.5, the following status variables